pachyderm/pachyderm/doc/concepts/data-concepts/index.rst

 .. _data-concepts:

-Data Concepts
+Pachyderm Versioned Data Concepts
 =============

 Pachyderm data concepts describe version-control primitives that you interact with when you use Pachyderm.

-Fundamentally, these concepts are very similar to the Git version-control system with a few notable exceptions.
-Because Pachyderm deals not only with plain text but also with binary files and with large datasets, it does not process the data in the same way as Git.
+These ideas are conceptually similar to the Git version-control system with a few notable exceptions.
+Because Pachyderm deals not only with plain text but also with binary files and with large datasets, it does not manage the data in the same way as Git.
 When you use Git, you store a copy of the repository on your local machine.
 You work with that copy, apply your changes, and then send the changes to the upstream master copy of the repository